-All innovation is being developed to solves a problem.
+All innovation is being developed to solve a problem.
 Some find larger and unintended uses…for good and for evil.
-WD40’s greatest use was not it’s developer’s intention.
+WD40’s greatest use was not it’s developer’s intention, nor was the atomic bomb.
 Some years ago thru retirement I began a new (part time) career in digital marketing.
 Much of what I read and research has to do with “machine learning” and “AI” (artificial intelligence).
 You may think that neither is important to your daily life until that point in the future where cars fly.
 However, the reality is you intersect with both during your morning coffee and then all day long….every day.

 Machine Learning – is a computer algorithm that improve automatically through experience.
 Since all computer science is based off of a yes or no…a plus or minus…a zero or one, it is a binary language.
 Algorithms tell the program what to look for and you teach the program with your choices.
 If you choose a Facebook post about baby goats…you will get other stories about them and a few about dogs and cats.
 You will reinforce your preference by watching a cat video or dog posting.
 The machine now has a fix on your animal preferences…AND WILL SERVE YOU ADS that you will consume.

 Artificial Intelligence – is often used to describe machines (or computers) that mimic “cognitive” functions that humans associate with the human mind, such as “problem solving”.
 So a booking program for your travel plans will work you thru the available flights and then will offer to rent cars and hotels…it will charge your credit card and put the itinerary on your calendar.
 All of it’s actions are based on the way a human would handle the transaction.
 In all cases there is a limit to it’s intelligence and for some problems it will call a human to move forward.